BCLawLibrary/practical-ai-in-30-days/day-21-a-peek-into-the-next-year.md

 **On Delegation and Discernment:**

 - **What is worthy of your attention?** Which tasks are tedious and suitable for offloading to an AI agent, freeing you up for more meaningful work?
 Conversely, which tasks are core to your learning, your intellectual formation, or your professional contribution that should remain human-led or human-only?
 - **Are you augmenting or abdicating?** Is the agent acting as a partner that helps you think better, or is it a substitute for your own critical thinking and effort?
 How can you ensure you are using these tools to enhance your skills, not let them atrophy?
-Remember, no matter what, you are solely responsible for AI generated output should you choose to use it in any way.
+Remember, no matter what, you are ultimately responsible for AI generated output you choose to use.

 **On Diligence and Collaboration:**